Skip to main content

 • Mounjaro (tirzepatide) and Rybelsus (semaglutide) are medications that are FDA approved to treat Type 2 diabetes in adults.
 Mounjaro is a once-weekly injection, while Rybelsus is a once-daily oral pill.

-• If you need more help managing your blood glucose levels or body weight, your prescriber may switch you from Rybelsus to Mounjaro.
+• If you need more help managing your blood sugar levels or body weight, your prescriber may switch you from Rybelsus to Mounjaro.
 They’ll likely have you start with a lower dose and work your way up.
 This can help you find the right dose while managing side effects.

 • There are ways to save on Mounjaro and Rybelsus, which are available as brand-name medications.
 Copay savings cards and patient assistance programs can help make your prescription more affordable.

-Access savings on related medications
+Save on related medications

 If you’re living with Type 2 diabetes, there are many oral and injectable medications available to help you meet your treatment goals.
 Of these, Mounjaro (tirzepatide) and Rybelsus (semaglutide) are two options your prescriber may recommend.